Juniper remains intentionally small, and we work hard to keep it that way.

 Scope of Engagement

 Our lead offering starts at $25,000.
+We also have offers starting at $2500 for a focused starting point.
 All engagements are prepaid.
 We don’t offer discounts.
-For clients who find our initial collaboration valuable, subsequent branding implementation engagements typically range from $50,000 to $125,000+, executed in phases.
+For Business Deep Dive graduates who want the strategic direction carried into execution without handing it off to an agency that wasn't in the room, this typically ranges from $50,000 to $125,000+, executed in phases.